plugwise/plugwise-beta/README.md

 A fully asynchronous approach to supporting Plugwise devices.
 This repository is **meant** for use of beta-testing.

 ## NEW Sept, 2020 ##
+Support for switching groups created on the Plugwise App has been added, these are available on the Adam with Plugs and on the Stretch.
-Support for the Plugwise Stretch v2 and v3 has been added
+Support for the Plugwise Stretch v2 and v3 has been added.

 ## Aug 12, 2020 ##
 This custom_component can be installed to replace the HA Core Plugwise component.
 It can NO LONGER be installed next to the HA Core Plugwise component.